 It’s a rare breed of person who’s not afraid to move (which is really just another word for change).
 Because when these people move, they do so in every sense of the word: dropping everything, trying a new angle and maybe even ending up back where it all started.
 You should care about this personality type because it’s what makes the best developers.
-And one of ours is Co-Team Lead Bryan Reckamp.
+And one of ours is Bryan Reckamp.

 You can’t spell Reckamp without camp.
 You can’t talk about Bryan’s formative years without it, either.
-With a brother two years to either side of him, the boys and parents Ray and Judy set off in a blue station wagon with wood paneling—one of those 70s road boats—and experienced everything the US had to offer outside their homebase of University City, MO.
+With a brother two years to either side of him, the boys and parents Ray and Judy set off in a blue station wagon with wood paneling—one of those 70s road boats—and experienced everything the US had to offer outside their home base of University City, MO.
 Because of it, he’s been to every state save for Hawaii, and strangely enough, South Dakota and Idaho.

 Bryan was quick to see what he could make of his surroundings.
 Around the age of 3, his father remembers him finding a compression spring and making a rudimentary pinball machine.
 WHAT?
 I know.
 Sons of engineers, I tell ya.
 But his mother’s more romantic side was equally present.

 The travel bug isn’t something that can really be cured.
 But it can be tempered with art: a space for discovery all its own.
 As a kid, Bryan started his career of creation with restaurant logos.
 “I know they involved martini glasses, ’cause my child brain thought those were classy.”
 Then in 5th grade, BMX became all-consuming.
 While wearing out a VHS of the movie Rad, he and his friends turned to drawing their biking company logos on Trapper Keepers.
 Hey, you never know when they’d get sponsored, and they’d be damned if a lack of brand identity held up their gangly teenage dreams.

 Still in Chicago, Bryan got his first design job at a children’s pajama company, putting the ilk of Bob the Builder on little cotton tops and bottoms.
-This is also where he cut his teeth on web stuff including HTML and Cascading CSS.
+This is also where he cut his teeth on web stuff including HTML and CSS.

-It’s 2010 and Bryan is truly back in town.
+It’s 2010 and Bryan is back in town.
 He falls in love with his now wife, Abby.
 He solidifies his name as a developer: a nice combo of creativity plus objective engineering.
-Today, he is Co-Team Lead at Paradowski, although he will tell you it’s just because he and Luther are the oldest.
-I think it’s because he’s the tallest.
+He's buys back the black 1990 Volvo 240 wagon he sold years before.
+A classic, iconic car that screams an almost ironic normalcy.

 When putting together this bio, Bryan was surprised to find so many fossils from his past.
 “I moved so many times, I didn’t think I had anything left.”